CWolfs/CWolfs/README.md

 ### More about me

-🔭 I’m currently working on ...
+🔭 I’m currently working on various BattleTech mods and open source tools

-📫 How to reach me: ...
+📫 How to reach me: [Email](mailto:richard@fractalrift.com) | [Website](http://www.richardgriffiths.dev)

 ⚡ Fun fact: ...